Holy Paladin Healing Rotation, Cooldowns, and Abilities — 12.0.5

 Holy Paladin Rotation

 Regardless of build choice, your primary focus will be casting as many Holy Shock Icon Holy Shocks as possible, as well as spending as much Holy Power as possible through one of: Light of Dawn Icon Light of Dawn, Word of Glory Icon Word of Glory (or Eternal Flame Icon Eternal Flame), or Shield of the Righteous Icon Shield of the Righteous.
-When you can do none of the above, you will be rotating between casting Holy Shock Icon Holy Shock and Judgment Icon Judgment.
+When you can do none of the above, you will be rotating between casting Holy Shock Icon Holy Shock and Flash of Light Icon Flash of Light for healing.
+Judgment Icon Judgment will see some use in Mythic+ settings where damage is needed.

 Holy Paladin is one of the more fast paced classes and the most important thing you can do rotationally is ensure that you are always casting something.
 At times you will need to make split second decisions as to which ability is best to use, simply choosing one will always be better than hesitating slightly, missing a cast, and then choosing.
 You should aim to cast as many spells as possible, as fast as possible.
 Once you are able to properly execute a fast rotation, you can then aim to optimize the specific buttons you are casting and when.